How to Style a Bedroom Without a Headboard

 Hang Ceiling-Mounted Curtains

 To create a romantic and layered look, hang long sheer curtains from the ceiling so they fall softly behind your bed.
-Use light, airy materials for a soft vibe, or try heavier fabrics like velvet for a bolder statement.
+Light, sheer fabrics work best for soft, relaxed spaces, while heavier options like velvet suit cozier, more dramatic bedrooms.

 I once tried this in my room, and it changed the feel completely.
 It’s also a great option for you if you’re renting since it doesn’t require drilling into walls.
 Instead, you can use adhesive hooks or tension rods for an easy setup.